filecoin-project/lotus/blockstore/splitstore/README.md

   running without a coldstore.
 Note that the discard store wraps the initial monolith blockstore and discards writes; this is necessary to support syncing from a snapshot.
 - `MarkSetType` -- specifies the type of markset to use during compaction.
+  The markset is the data structure used by compaction/gc to track live objects.
   The default value is `"map"`, which will use an in-memory map; if you are limited in memory (or indeed see compaction run out of memory), you can also specify `"badger"` which will use an disk backed markset, using badger.
 This will use